 - 5 slices bread (use white, whole wheat or sourdough, cut into cubes.
 For a gluten-free version, use a glutenfree bread.)

 - Salt and ground black pepper to taste

-- In a skillet, heat 1 tsp olive oil.
+- In a skillet, heat 1 teaspoon olive oil.
 Add the garlic, sauté for a few seconds.
 Don't let it brown.
 Add the zucchini, tomatoes and onions.
 Season with ground black pepper and Italian seasoning.
 Saute for five minutes or until zucchini is soft but not mushy.
 If there is liquid in the pan, cook over high heat for a few minutes until most of it has evaporated.
 Turn off the heat.

 - While the zucchini is cooking, place the soaked, drained cashews in a blender along with 2 cups water, basil, lemon juice, salt and jalapeno.
 Add salt to taste and blend until very smooth.

-- Make the mashed potatoes by mashing together the boiled, peeled potatoes with the remaining 1 tbsp of extra virgin olive oil, salt, sage, and lemon zest.
+- Make the mashed potatoes by mashing together the boiled, peeled potatoes with the remaining 1 tablespoon of extra virgin olive oil, salt, sage, and lemon zest.